 - Dehydration or

-- Kidney disease—May have an increased risk for more serious side effects.
+- Kidney disease—Use with caution.
+May have an increased risk for more serious side effects.

 - Patients who are on a controlled sodium diet—Avoid foscarnet injection in patients with this condition.